Duty of Disclosure - What Is Required?

 It refers to both parties’ duty to disclose to the other all information relevant to an issue in the case.
-This includes information recorded in a paper document or stored by some other means such as a computer storage device and also includes documents that the other parties may not know about.
+This includes information recorded in a paper document or stored on a computer also includes documents that the other parties may not know about.
 This duty starts before the case starts and continues until the case is finalised.
 A party must continue to provide such information as circumstances change or more documents are created or come into their possession, power or control.

 Financial disclosure can be a daunting concept.
 A party should seek legal advice from an experienced family lawyer as to their rights and obligations.

 In The Family Court Of Australia